BleakRed/LeetCoder/README.md

 ### Submit a solution

+> **Note**: The submit feature is broken due to Cloudflare protections on LeetCode and is unlikely to be fixed.

 ```bash
 leetd submit solutions/python/0001_two_sum.py -u user -p pass
 leetd submit solutions/python/0001_two_sum.py --visible   # Watch the browser